 The Roles of Higher Education in Competitiveness and Global Productivity

 Join GIC at the Federal Reserve Bank of Philadelphia for our conference on The Roles of Higher Education in Competitiveness and Global Productivity.
 Speakers will address the relationship between U.S. higher education and how higher education can facilitate growth in U.S. competitiveness and global workforce preparation.
 Candid assessments, opportunities, and solutions will be vetted.
-The event will feature a keynote address from Patrick Harker, President of the Federal Reserve Bank of Philadelphia along with presentations from John Anderson Fry, President of Drexel University, Ali A. Houshmand, President of Rowan University, leaders of Arizona State University, University of Nebraska, the Perelman School of Medicine, and others.
+The event will feature a keynote address from Patrick Harker, President of the Federal Reserve Bank of Philadelphia along with presentations from John Anderson Fry, President of Drexel University, Ali A. Houshmand, President of Rowan University, leaders of Arizona State University, University of Nebraska, the Perry World House at the University of Pennsylvania, and others.

 Counterpart C-Suite Business Leaders presenting are from Aramark, EMSI Economic Modelers, Citi Group, the Philadelphia International Airport, Hogan Lovells, Saul Ewing, Penn Mutual Asset Management, and others.
 This program was inspired by the research by Lloyd A. Jacobs, M.D., President Emeritus, The University of Toledo and Distinguished Fellow with the Council on Competitiveness, and Peter A. Gold, Esq., founder and president of TheGoldGroup, GIC Vice Chair, and Higher Education Program Chair.
 Click here to read a related paper.